iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Presentation.fromJSON"></a>

 ### Presentation.fromJSON(json) ⇒ [<code>Presentation</code>](#Presentation)
-Deserializes a `Presentation` object from a JSON object.
+Deserializes a `Presentation` from a JSON object.

 **Kind**: static method of [<code>Presentation</code>](#Presentation)